SiddharthaChowdhury/input-validate/README.md

 # input-validate

-Validating inputs server side using RegEx
-Create custion vallidation rules also there are precreated regex valivators for quick use.
+Validating inputs server side using RegEx.
+Create custom validation rules to meet your needs.
+Also there are pre-defined regex validators for quick use.
 Read below to know more.

 ## INSTALL